Row Selection

 - Double-click to open a Filtered Data tab

-- Click a blank area of the graph to clear the selection
+- Click the Clear selection button (×) shown at the top right of the graph to clear the selection

 | Tab | Behavior |